Józefa Hennelowa

 Józefa Maria Hennelowa (1 April 1925 – 22 August 2020) was a Polish publicist, journalist, columnist, Catholic intellectual, and politician.
-As a journalist, she spent more than seven decades as a reporter and editor at Tygodnik Powszechny, a Catholic weekly newspaper headquartered in Krakow.
+As a journalist, she spent more than seven decades as a reporter and editor at Tygodnik Powszechny, a Catholic weekly newspaper headquartered in Kraków.
 Hennelowa also served in the Sejm, the lower house of the Parliament of Poland, from 1989 until 1993 during the country's transition from communism to democracy.

 Biography

 Józefa Hennelowa was born Józefa Maria Golmont on 1 April 1925 in Vilnius, Poland (modern-day Lithuania), to an ethnic Polish family.
 Her father was a tailor who created cassocks for Catholic clergy.
-She originally wanted to be a violinist, rather than a journalist, and became interested in Juliusz Osterwa's life and career while studying in Krakow.
+She originally wanted to be a violinist, rather than a journalist, and became interested in Juliusz Osterwa's life and career while studying in Kraków.
 During World War II, she joined the women's wing of the Gray Ranks, an underground resistance group opposed to the German occupation, and secretly taught in Vilnius.
 Following the war and the incorporation of Vilnius into the Soviet Union, Hennelowa moved to the new post-war Poland.
-She was a graduate of Jagiellonian University in Krakow.
+She was a graduate of Jagiellonian University in Kraków.

-She worked as the Institute of Nuclear Physics Polish Academy of Sciences in Krakow from 1954 to 1956 and then the Krakow office of the Ossolineum.
+She worked as the Institute of Nuclear Physics Polish Academy of Sciences in Kraków from 1954 to 1956 and then the Kraków office of the Ossolineum.

 Hennelowa joined the Klub Inteligencji Katolickiej, or Club of Catholic Intelligentsia, in 1956.
 She also became involved with the Association of Polish Journalists.

-Hennelowa first joined the staff of Tygodnik Powszechny, a Catholic weekly published in Krakow, as a proofreader in 1948.
+Hennelowa first joined the staff of Tygodnik Powszechny, a Catholic weekly published in Kraków, as a proofreader in 1948.
 She rose over her career to become a reporter, then the newspaper's editor, and secretary of the editorial office.
 From 1982 until 2012, Hennelowa published a series of regular columns and opinion pieces, including "Widziane z Domu", "Z Domu i not Only", "Votum separatum", and "Na marginesie."
 She remained deputy editor-in-chief until 2008.

 In 1984, Father Jerzy Popiełuszko, a Catholic priest associated with Solidarity, was assassinated by agents from the Ministry of Public Security, the country's secret police.
 Hennelowa covered the murder trial for Tygodnik Powszechny, though state censors made her work difficult.